THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Effective culture change consultation requires a number of key skills.

-Some culture change consultants offer specialized services surrounding safety.
+Some culture change consultants offer specialized services related to safety.
 When cultural factors influence safety practices, the results can be devastating.
-Culture change consultants who specialize in safety issues specifically help with culture change designed to improve overall organizational safety.
+Culture change consultants specializing in safety issues help implement changes designed to improve organizational safety.

 Tools and Techniques Used by Culture Change Consultants

-Most culture change consultants are equipped with a collection of tools that can be used at various phases of cultural change to assess current status, map out plans, and track changes.
-Many of them begin their work with client organizations by administering surveys and interviews designed to produce a clear picture of where the organization is at, culturally speaking.
+Most cultural change consultants are equipped with a collection of tools that can be used at various phases to assess current status, map out plans, and track changes.
+Many begin their work with client organizations by administering surveys and interviews to produce a clear picture of the organization’s cultural status.

-During the change process, consultants may administer additional assessments to measure progress toward goals, and when the relationship between the consultant and client organization ends, they will likely perform additional assessments and measurements to gain more clarity on which goals have been met, which haven’t been met, lessons learned, and best practices.
+During the change process, consultants may administer additional assessments to measure progress toward goals.
+When the consultant’s relationship with the client organization ends, they will likely perform additional assessments and measurements to clarify which goals have been met, which have not, lessons learned, and best practices.

-In addition, some culture change consultants offer services that organizations can take advantage of even if they do not choose to hire a consultant.
+In addition, some culture change consultants offer services that organizations can use even if they do not hire a consultant.
 These services may include courses, self-administered assessments, workshops, and keynote speeches.
-Some may offer specialized courses, such as courses on safety culture assessment and improvement.
+Some may offer specialized courses, such as safety culture assessment and improvement.

 Is There Such a Thing as Too Much Change?

-Even organizations, for which major cultural change is necessary for survival, have to tackle change in a methodical, measured way, or they risk experiencing all of the bad outcomes of bad culture all at once.
-For example, say a company is mired in complacency to the point where even the simplest innovations are met with contempt.
-Should that company decide to force innovation company-wide, all at once, they will probably see a lot of people jump ship altogether rather than try to navigate the major changes ahead.
+Even organizations that require major cultural change for survival must tackle change in a methodical, measured way, or they risk experiencing all of the bad outcomes of a bad culture at once.
+For example, a company may be mired in complacency to the point where even the simplest innovations are met with contempt.
+Should that company decide to force innovation company-wide at once, many people will probably jump ship rather than try to navigate the major changes ahead.

 Conclusion